 Your little goblins will be screaming with delight at these creative and ghoulishly delicious food ideas.

-Easy party food is the best kind, and it doesn’t get much easier than these 2-Ingredient mummy hot dogs.
+Easy party food is the best kind, and it doesn’t get much easier than these quick and easy mummy hot dogs.

 Just grab a bunch of hot dogs and a tube of crescent or croissant dough and get rolling and wrapping!
 After 10 minutes in the oven you’ll have the perfect creepy cute Halloween appetiser.